 Spoiler alert: They didn’t hate it.
 Gay then decided to post a short video every week of shelter-in-place.
-As her following continued to grow, as did the amount of time was spending on comedy, she had a realization: she wanted to do this type of creative work full-time.
+As her following continued to grow, as did the amount of time was spending on comedy, she had a realization: switching careers was in the cards.
+She wanted to do this type of creative work full-time.
 She needed to leave Patreon, a job she considered the best job she had ever had.

 “I had a team of seven people, people I had made a commitment to, and when I realized I couldn’t hold up my end of the deal, I knew I needed to leave,” she said.

 Gay came up with an exit strategy with her boss, which included starting her podcast, Non-Technical, in which she “interviews influential leaders from tech, business, media, and beyond about everything except their resumes.”
 Worklife helped sponsor the first season of the podcast to help her make the leap to full-time content creator.